• Skip to Content

 Nature of the Program

 This major prepares you to work with high-performance athletes in the athletic or tactical contexts, or with recreational participants in community or club leagues.
 As a profession, coaching has evolved well beyond merely teaching skills and strategy to athletes.
 Today, coaches need to evaluate and monitor athlete performance from the perspective of both a sport scientist and a sport pedagogist.
-The Coaching and Performance Science major is designed to prepare future coaches who will specialize in “on-field” coaching versus “off-field” coaching (e.g., strength and conditioning, athlete performance and recovery).
-Students will complete an area of emphasis in one of three areas: Coaching and Leadership, Strength and Conditioning, or Applied Sport Science.
+The Coaching and Performance Science major is designed to provide a pedagogical foundation whether coaching “on-field” or “off-field” coaching (e.g., strength and conditioning, athlete performance and recovery).
+Students will complete an area of emphasis in one of the following areas: Coaching and Leadership or Strength and Conditioning.
+The Strength and Conditioning AoE is a CASCE-accredited program which ensures students can take the Certified Strength and Conditioning Specialist® (CSCS) exam.

-The Coaching and Leadership area focuses on the development of sport specific and underlying scientific content knowledge as well as the essential interpersonal and intrapersonal skills necessary for quality teaching and leadership within the sport context.
-The program challenges students to focus on their personal professional foundation and on-going development through the integration of applied sport science and hands-on application in coaching.
+The Coaching and Leadership area focuses on the development of domain-specific and underlying scientific content knowledge as well as the essential interpersonal and intrapersonal skills necessary for quality teaching and leadership within the sport context.
+The program challenges students to focus on their personal and professional foundation and ongoing development through the integration of applied sport science and hands-on application in coaching.

 Major Code: 5510